Independent Living Residents will need to notify the Wellness office if they want to be tested or if they develop signs and symptoms

 The ADON & ED will conduct a modified training and orientation in the case of outside staff being used.
 Outside staff will be supported by nursing management and current experienced nursing staff.

-The community utilizes an App to offer up open shifts, incentives and cover call outs when needed and the app sends out notifications to all nursing team members.
+The community utilizes a group text to offer up open shifts, incentives and cover call outs when needed the ADON, DON or ED sends out notifications to all potential nursing team members to cover that specific shift.

 The community sick leave policies are non-punitive (i.e., they do not result in disciplinary actions or job performance reviews, and they do not require provider notes), flexible, and consistent with public health policies that do not dissuade health care professionals from staying home when they are sick.